Boost C++ LibrariesSourceForge.net Logo

 Log record

-A single pack of information, collected from the user's application, that is candidate to be put into log.
+A single bundle of information, collected from the user's application, that is a candidate to be put into the log.
 In a simple case the log record will be represented as a line of text in the log file after being processed by the logging library.

 Attribute

-An "attribute" is a piece of information that can be used to specialize a log record.
-In Boost.Log attributes are represented by functional objects with a specific interface, which return the actual attribute value upon invoking.
+An "attribute" is a piece of meta-information that can be used to specialize a log record.
+In Boost.Log attributes are represented by function objects with a specific interface, which return the actual attribute value when invoked.

 Attribute value

 Attribute values are the actual data acquired from attributes.
 This data is attached to the specific log record and processed by the library.
-Values may have different types (integers, strings and more complex, including user defined types).
-Some examples of attribute values: current time stamp, file name, line number, current scope name, etc..
+Values can have different types (integers, strings and more complex, including user defined types).
+Some examples of attribute values: current time stamp value, file name, line number, current scope name, etc..
+Attribute values are enveloped in a type erasing wrapper, so the actual type of the attribute is not visible in the interface.
+The actual (erased) type of the value is sometimes called the stored type.

 Log sink

-A target, to which all log records are fed after being collected from user's application.
-It is sink's nature that defines where and how the log records are going to be stored.
+A target, to which all log records are fed after being collected from the user's application.
+The sink defines where and how the log records are going to be stored or processed.

 Log source

-An entry point for user's application to put log records to.
-In a simple case it is an object (logger) which maintains a set of attributes that will be used to form a log record upon user's request.
-However, one can surely create a source that would emit log records on some third-party events (for example, by intercepting another application's console output).
+An entry point for the user's application to put log records to.
+In a simple case it is an object (logger) which maintains a set of attributes that will be used to form a log record upon the user's request.
+However, one can surely create a source that would emit log records on some side events (for example, by intercepting and parsing console output of another application).

 Log filter